codecrunchers/AWS-Full-Stack-Pipeline/README.md

 ```

 ## Bootstrapping

 The docker images

 ## Jenkins
 TODO: Set up Keys, and S3 Bucket

 ## Sonar
+You will need to manually configure Sonar for now.
+Jenkins has 1 Sonar server configured, https://record.domain.tld/sonar/ (i.e. your ALB)

 ## Nexus
+Nexius is deployed, but likewise not configured

 ## VPN
 * [Docs(https://docs.openvpn.net/how-to-tutorialsguides/virtual-platforms/amazon-ec2-appliance-ami-quick-start-guide/)